achipa/qgamp/README.md

 QGAMP is a C++ class (API) that provides a convenient API for Qt Applications to be able to use Google Analytics interfaces to review timings, events and general user interaction patterns from both C++ and QML.

 It's cross platform, and able to report from all Qt-supported platforms (so far verified on Android, iOS and Linux).

+The requests are issued asynchronously through a network request queue, so they would not interfere with normal operations of the application.

+If operated offline, QGAMP can maintain a timestamped buffer, and replay that buffer (with the correct timestamps) when the application is started later when connectivity is restored.
+Note that the buffer size is limited and increasing it is not advised as Google Analytics will throttle clients if too many requests are issued in short periods of time.

 Example:

 = C++

 	#include "googlemp.h"

-	QApplication app(argc, argv);
+	...
 	// QApplication level app name and version are used automatically in reports qApp->setApplicationName("HelloQGAMP");
 	qApp->setApplicationVersion("1.0");